filipeandrade6/design-patterns-go/README.md

   - Template Method
   - Visitor

- - **Structural** explain how to assemble objects and classes into larger structures, while keeping the structures flexible and efficient.
+ - **Structural patterns** explain how to assemble objects and classes into larger structures, while keeping the structures flexible and efficient.
    - Adapter
    - Bridge
    - Composite